RawanAhmed444/Image-Threshold-Segmentation-Platform/README.md

-# Threshold Realities & Image Segmentation Application
+# Image Threshold & Segmentation Platform

 This application is a user-friendly toolkit for digital image segmentation and thresholding, built with Python.
 It allows users to explore and apply a variety of classic and advanced segmentation techniques—including global and local thresholding, k-means clustering, mean shift, region growing, and agglomerative clustering—on their own images.
 All core algorithms are implemented from scratch, with OpenCV used only for image I/O and display.